manigurram/Chat_bot_ollama/README.md

-# Streamlit Chatbot with LLaMA Model
+# Chatbot with LLaMA Model
 This project demonstrates a simple chatbot interface built using Streamlit and a local instance of the LLaMA model.
 The chatbot allows users to ask questions and receive responses from the LLaMA model

 ## Prerequisites